 Enacted on March 27, 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act brings important changes to the CLF.
 The CARES Act made four amendments to Subchapter III of the Federal Credit Union Act.
 On December 27, 2020, the Consolidated Appropriations Act extended each of the amendments, and they will sunset or expire on December 31, 2020.
 These include:

 - Increasing the CLF’s maximum legal borrowing authority;

 - Permitting temporary access for corporate credit unions, as agent members, to borrow for their own needs;

 - Providing greater flexibility and affordability to agent members to join and serve smaller groups of their covered institutions than their entire memberships; and

 - Providing the NCUA board with more clarity and flexibility regarding the loans it can approve by removing the phrase, “the Board shall not approve an application for credit the intent of which is to expand credit union portfolios.”

-Additionally, the NCUA Board approved an interim final rule of Part 725 of the NCUA’s Rules and Regulations on April 13, 2020, that provided additional enhancements to the Central Liquidity Facility, including:
+Additionally, the NCUA Board approved on April 13, 2020 an interim final rule (opens new window) of Part 725 of the NCUA’s Rules and Regulations that cohered the NCUA’s CLF regulation with the changes made by the CARES Act.
+The April 2020 interim final rule also provided additional enhancements to the CLF including:

 - Eliminating the six-month waiting period for a new member to receive a loan;

 - Eliminating the explicit waiting period for a credit union to terminate its membership; and

 - Easing collateral requirements for certain assets securing loans.